Marjorie de Sousa

-Marjorie Lissette de Sousa Rivas (born 23 April 1980) is a Venezuelan actress, model, and singer of Portuguese descent.
-She is known worldwide for her villainous roles in telenovelas.
+Marjorie Lissette de Sousa Rivas (born 23 April 1980) is a Venezuelan actress, model, and singer.
+She was a contestant in the Miss Venezuela 1999 pageant, and made her screen debut in the telenovela Toda mujer (2000).
+Her accolades include the TVyNovelas Awards, in addition to nominations for the Juventud Awards and People en Español Awards.
+She has often been singled out as one of the most beautiful Latin women in entertainment industry by some media outlets, and has established herself as one of the most-popular and influential celebrities from Venezuela.

 Career

 1999–2009: Beginnings and notable roles

-At age 12, De Sousa began her career doing television commercials and working as a model.
+At age 12, de Sousa began her career doing television commercials and working as a model.
 In 1999, she entered the beauty pageant Miss Venezuela in the hands of the famous Venezuelan designer Giovanni Scutaro.
 A year later, she worked on her first telenovela, Amantes de luna llena, which was produced and broadcast by the television channel Venevisión.
 In 2001, she co-starred in the hit telenovela Guerra de mujeres, with the character Carolina, one of the most popular in the plot.

-In 2002, De Sousa left Venezuela to work on the telenovela Gata salvaje, a co-production of Venevisión and the Spanish-American channel Univision.
+In 2002, de Sousa left Venezuela to work on the telenovela Gata salvaje, a co-production of Venevisión and the Spanish-American channel Univision.
 In this internationally acclaimed novel, she plays Camelia Valente, an antagonist in which she has perhaps been one of her best characters, achieving her international projection.
-At the end of that production, De Sousa went to work on the Mexican telenovela Mariana de la noche, produced by Televisa; there her character had the name of Carol, also as an antagonist.
 Next, she worked on another successful Univision telenovela called Rebeca, where she had the character of Gisela, another role where she acted as an antagonist.
+At the end of that production, de Sousa went to work on the Mexican telenovela Mariana de la noche, produced by Televisa; there her character had the name of Carol, also as an antagonist.

-In 2005, she starred in the telenovela Ser bonita no basta of the TV network Radio Caracas Televisión (RCTV).
+In 2005, she starred in the telenovela Ser bonita no basta of the TV network RCTV.
 A year later she returned to star in another telenovela of RCTV, Y los declaro marido y mujer, a beach production set in Venezuela's Margarita Island.
-In 2007, De Sousa began to work in the cast of the telenovela Amor comprado, produced by Venevisión; with a character as villain of the plot called Margot.
-Two years later, she becomes the antagonist of the telenovela Pecadora next to Eduardo Capetillo and Litzy where she began to have skills as a singer interpreting the theme of her character and the protagonist.
+In 2008, de Sousa began to work in the cast of the telenovela Amor comprado, produced by Venevisión; with a character as villain of the plot called Margot.
+She also participated in the films Soltera y sin compromiso (2006) and Duelos de pasarelas (2008).

 2010–present: Critical success in telenovelas

-In 2010, De Sousa appeared in Sacrificio de mujer, alongside Luis José Santander and its directed by Adriana Barraza.
-In 2011, she played an antagonist in a special participation in Corazón apasionado alongside Guy Ecker and Marlene Favela.
-That same year she starred in the new video of the song "Poquito a Poquito" by Henry Santos, former member of American bachata group Aventura.
-In films, she participated in the films Duelos de pasarela and Soltera y sin compromiso.
+In 2010, de Sousa becomes the antagonist of the telenovela Pecadora next to Eduardo Capetillo and Litzy where she began to have skills as a singer interpreting the theme of her character and the protagonist.
+In 2011, she appeared in the telenovela Sacrificio de mujer, alongside Luis José Santander and its directed by Adriana Barraza.
+That same year she starred in the video for the song "Poquito a Poquito" by Henry Santos, former member of American bachata group Aventura.